| Pre-Award Policies & Procedures|

 Hours and/or rates and/or hourly rates are occasionally a requirement for proposals.
 Always include the following note when reporting hours: Hours – The estimate of hours and/or hourly rates are furnished solely for the purpose of this proposal.
 It is understood that the University will be required to maintain a record of hours of effort under any resultant award.
 A similar note should be included in proposals that require a cost by task or project breakdown.
 Fringe Benefits are expenses directly associated with employment and are applicable to all University salaries and wages.
 All full-time salaries carry a fringe benefit rate of 39%.
 Part-time staff and wage payroll personnel benefits are 7.65%.

-Budget note: Facilities and Administrative Costs (Indirect Costs) are those costs that benefit common or joint objectives and cannot be identified readily and specifically with a particular sponsored program, instructional activity or other institutional activity.
+Budget note: Facilities and Administrative (F & A) Costs or Indirect Costs are those costs that benefit common or joint objectives and cannot be identified readily and specifically with a particular sponsored program, instructional activity or other institutional activity.

 In addition to direct costs, sponsored projects are also charged facilities and administrative costs.
 Facilities and administrative costs are charged to a project by applying a percentage (the facilities and administrative cost rate) to the total direct costs of the project minus certain exclusions.
 Facilities and administrative costs rates are proposed annually by NSU to the Department of Health & Human Services using the federal cost principles detailed in OMB Circular A-21 (Cost Principles for Educational Institutions).
 The proposed rates are then audited by the federal government and negotiated by the University Controller with the government’s representative.
 The calculation results in a facilities and administrative cost rate that is applied to certain direct costs, in order to arrive at the indirect costs that are charged to a project.